neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Error-Codes.md

 #### [4e8162e6] Invalid client side encryption type
 This error indicates that the submitted client side encryption type is not supported by the server.

+#### [f43e7b82] No encryption specified
+Neither a client side, nor a server side encryption method was specified.

+#### [fce89df4] Client side encryption key missing
+A client side encryption type with cseKey was used, but the cseKey is empty.

 #### [7c31eb4d] Field "label" can not be empty
 The field "label" can not be left empty when creating or updating an entity.